janosmiko/nvim-gitstatus/README.md

 > [!CAUTION]
 > This plugin is still in early development.
 It has not been tested extensively
 > and may not work as expected.
+Use at your own risk.

 ## Prerequisites